Employment Terms and Benefits

 While in training at IU School of Medicine, finding four faculty members to sponsor the membership application is easy.
 Since transfer to any other county medical society can be done by an endorsement letter, obtaining membership during training may make future membership much easier.
 Plus IU School of Medicine residents and fellows get a bargain rate per year for all three; new members receive the Marion County Society Bulletin, the Indiana State Medical Journal, J.A.M.A., and a choice of one of several specialty journals for much less than the cost of individual subscription rates.

-Membership to the Indiana Members Credit Union (317-636-8479) is available to IU School of Medicine house staff.
+Membership to the Indiana Members Credit Union (317-636-8479) is available to IU School of Medicine residents and fellows.
 The credit union provides a range of banking services, including savings, no-charge interest-bearing checking, a variety of loans, payroll deduction, and a mortgage loan designed especially for residents (the 3/3 ARM Program).
 The dividend rate on regular savings, money market and checking accounts is competitive.
 A $50 deposit is required.
 The facility is located on the second floor of the IUPUI Campus Center.
 ATMs are located at all affiliated hospitals in Indianapolis and many buildings on the IUPUI campus.

 Services of a Notary Public are available for official documents at no charge in the Administration Office at Eskenazi Hospital, the Information Desk (front lobby) of IU Hospital, and the Details Clerk (Ext.
 2386) at VAMC.
 The GME Office in Fesler Hall 318 and several departmental offices also have notary services available.